-Anything beyond this visual inspection then requires a full Air Conditioning Service.
-Only a fully qualified air conditioning technician can carry out this service.
-Keepin Cool is a certified air conditioning repairer and can carry out all necessary repairs to get your air vehicles conditioner working to its optima performance Check out our license at Australian Refrigeration Council
+Anything beyond this visual inspection then requires a full Auto Air Conditioning Service.
+Only a fully qualified auto air conditioning technician can carry out this service.
+Keepin’ Cool is a certified auto air conditioning repairer and can carry out all necessary car air conditioning repairs to get your air vehicles conditioner working to its optimal performance Check out our license at Australian Refrigeration Council.

-Running the air conditioner once a week for 10 minutes will maintain the gas pressure.
+Running the vehicle air conditioner once a week for 10 minutes will maintain the gas pressure.
 This prevents hardening of the hoses and compressor seals failure.
-Turn the air conditioner to its coolest setting and highest fan speed.
+Turn the air conditioner to its coldest setting and highest fan speed.
 Run the ‘defrost’ mode for five to ten minutes to clean out accumulated moisture.
-This prevents mildew and prevents that dirty wet cloth odour in the system.
+This prevents mildew and prevents that foul wet cloth odour in the system.

-Remember your air conditioning system does not only cool your vehicle but in addition one of its primary functions is to remove the humidity from the cabin.
+Remember your air conditioning system does not only cool your vehicle, but also one of its primary functions is to remove the humidity from the cabin.
 So it is good practice to use your air conditioner in winter to keep your windscreen free of fog which impairs your visibility.

-You may not be aware that over 10% of air-con gas permeates from the air-con system every year, which means that it may not work as well as it should.
-This is why car manufacturers recommend your Air-Con system is recharged with gas and lubricant every 2 years.
+You may not be aware that over 10% of air-con gas permeates from the vehicle air-con system every year, which means that it may not work as well as it should.
+This is why car manufacturers recommend your Car Air-Con system is recharged/re-gassed with refrigerant gas and lubricant every two years.

-It is good practice to get a full air conditioning service at least every two years.
-Try and do this before the hotter month’s start, as this will ensure that you are not caught out by a sudden heat wave at the start of the season.
+It is good practice to get a full auto air conditioning service at least every two years.
+Try and do this before the hotter month’s start, as this will ensure that you are not caught out by a sudden heat wave at the beginning of the season.

 This will enable you to keep ahead of any system faults or potential compressor failure.

-A poorly maintained system operating on a low amount of oil and gas will reduce your compressors capacity to run efficiently costing you extra in fuel.
+A poorly maintained vehicle air conditioning system operating on a low amount of oil and gas will reduce your car air-con compressors capacity to run efficiently costing you extra in fuel.

 A car air-conditioning system can be a breeding ground for harmful bacteria and fungus.
 This is particularly important for sufferers of asthma or allergies.

-At Keepin Cool we have the latest Ozone machine to carry out this service we can treat the cooling evaporator also the cabin air filter and entire car interior, killing all the bugs and leaving your car air conditioning smelling sweetly.
+At Keepin’ Cool we have the latest Ozone machine to carry out this service we can treat the vehicle cooling evaporator also the cabin air filter and entire car interior, killing all the bugs and leaving your car air conditioning smelling sweet.

 What Is Included In A Car Air Con Service?

-Items that need to be checked to interpret operating functions and diagnosis prior to a car air conditioner service include:
+Items that need to be checked to interpret operating functions and diagnosis before a car air conditioner service include: